1977 Southern Philippines autonomy plebiscite

-The 1977 Southern Philippines autonomy plebiscite was a creation plebiscite held on April 17, 1977 in parts of Mindanao and Palawan in the Philippines.
+The 1977 Southern Philippines autonomy plebiscite was a plebiscite to create an autonomous region (or two) held on April 17, 1977 in parts of Mindanao and Palawan in the Philippines.

 Background

-The Philippine national government and the Moro National Liberation Front signed the Tripoli Agreement which was brokered by Libya under Muammar Gaddafi on December 23, 1976 where it was agreed upon that an autonomous region in the southern Philippines would be created.
+The Philippine national government and the Moro National Liberation Front signed the Tripoli Agreement which was brokered by Libya under Muammar Gaddafi on December 23, 1976 where it was agreed that an autonomous region in the southern Philippines would be created.
 The Philippine government insisted for a plebiscite to be held.

 Originally scheduled to be held on February 21, 1977, the plebiscite was delayed to March 17 of the same year.
 The vote was postponed again to April 17, 1977.

 The delay in the implementation caused tensions between the two parties.
-As compromise, the Gaddafi and special envoy and First Lady Imelda Marcos came up with a proposal for the Philippine government to proclaim an autonomous region already in with a provisional government.
+As a compromise, Gaddafi, the special envoy and First Lady Imelda Marcos came up with a proposal for the Philippine government to proclaim an autonomous region with a provisional government.
 On March 25, 1977, a provisional autonomous region known as Southern Philippines covering the areas under the scope of the then-planned plebiscite was declared.

 The Moro National Liberation Front urged for a boycott of the plebiscite.
 But voting was still held.

 Participants of the plebiscite voted in favor of autonomy for Western Mindanao (Region IX) and Central Mindanao (Region XII) while a proposal to merge the regions into one autonomous region was rejected.